 If white potatoes aren’t your thing, you can still enjoy deliciously crispy baked fries with your burger bowl!
 Just sub in either Japanese or white sweet potatoes for the russets.

 The instructions for roasting them will be the same.
-I don’t love using orange sweet potatoes for fries since they just don’t roast up as crispy, but if you can’t find white or Japanese sweet potatoes you can sub in orange as well.
+I don’t love using orange sweet potatoes for fries since they just don’t roast up as crispy, but if you can’t find white or Japanese sweet potatoes, you can sub in orange sweet potatoes as well.

 White sweet potatoes have a cream colored inside and look similar to a russet on the outside.
 Japanese sweet potatoes are dark reddish purple on the outside and cream colored inside.